metalcarratt/ministry/study/triune-god/readme.md

 > Mt 8:15 And **He touched her hand, and the fever left her**.
 And she arose and served Him.

+> Mt 9:22 And Jesus, turning and seeing her, said, Take courage, daughter; your faith has healed you.
+And **the woman was healed from that hour**.

+> Mt 9:29 Then He touched their eyes, saying, According to your faith, let it be done to you. **And their eyes were opened**.
+And Jesus sternly charged them saying, See that no one knows!

 Casting out demons

 > Mt 8:16 And when evening fell, they brought to Him many who were demon-possessed, and **He cast out the spirits with a word, and all those who were ill He healed**, So that what was spoken through Isaiah the prophet might be fulfilled, saying, “**He Himself took away our infirmities and bore our diseases**.”

 > Mt 8:32 And **He said to them, Go!
 And they came out** and went into the hogs.
 And behold, the whole herd rushed down the steep slope into the sea, and they died in the waters.

+> Mt 9:32 And as they were going out, behold, they brought to Him a dumb man possessed with a demon.
+And when **the demon was cast out**, the dumb man spoke.
+And the crowds marveled, saying, Never has anything like this been seen in Israel.

 Controlling the weather